-Have you seen all of the butternut squash in the farmer's market lately?
-I couldn't resist making using my butternut squash to make an awesome breakfast skillet that is packed with nutrition!
+Have you seen all of the butternut squash in the farmer’s market lately?
+I couldn’t resist making using my butternut squash to make an awesome butternut squash hash breakfast skillet that is packed with flavor and nutrition!

-Do you like to make one pan breakfast recipes?
+Do you like to make one-pan breakfast recipes?
 I make them once in a while.
-I love them because clean up is a breeze and all of the flavors mesh together really well while cooking!
+I love them because clean-up is a breeze and all the flavors mesh together well while cooking!
+You will love my new cast iron breakfast…it makes clean-up a breeze!

-In a large skillet, cook the vegetables along with the hashbrowns in olive oil until they are soft.
+Step 1: In a large skillet, cook the butternut and any vegetables you use, along with the hash browns, in olive oil until they are soft.
+You can omit the hash browns if you want a pure butternut hash.

 I almost always use frozen hashbrowns in my breakfast skillet recipes.
 They are easier to use because you don’t have to grate fresh potatoes!